James Colbert: Political activity

-During the Irish War of Independence, Colbert served as Brigade Quartermaster of West Limerick Brigade, IRA and took part in ambushes and operations against British forces while attached to IRA 'Flying Column' (Active Service Unit).
+During the Irish War of Independence, Colbert served as Brigade Quartermaster of West Limerick Brigade, Irish Republican Army (IRA) and took part in ambushes and operations against British forces while attached to IRA 'Flying Column' (Active Service Unit).

 Taking the anti-Treaty side in the Irish Civil War, Colbert took part in engagements against National forces in County Limerick and County Kerry.
-He was arrested in September 1922 but escaped escaped from Tintown, the Curragh, County Kildare on 23 April 1923 and remained 'on the run' until 1924.
-Colbert later applied to the Irish government for a service pension under the Military Service Pensions Act, 1934 and was awarded 6 and 11/24 years service in 1941 at Grade C for his service with the Irish Volunteers and the IRA between 1 April 1917 and 30 September 1923.
+He was arrested in September 1922 but escaped from Tintown, the Curragh, County Kildare on 23 April 1923 and remained 'on the run' until 1924.
+Colbert was later awarded a pension by the Irish government under the Military Service Pensions Act, 1934 for his service with Irish Volunteers and the IRA between 1917 and 1923.

 He was first elected to Dáil Éireann as a Sinn Féin Teachta Dála (TD) for the Limerick constituency at the 1923 general election.
 He did not take his seat in the 4th Dáil due to Sinn Féin's abstentionist policy.
 He was elected as a Fianna Fáil TD at the June 1927 general election.
 He was re-elected at the September 1927 and 1932 general elections.
 He lost his seat at the 1933 general election.